epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 .. note::
    If you want to inspect the files without removing them from SRCP, then you can use tools such as gedit (``$ gedit``), R and Python.
 For a visual check you might use gedit.

-7. If the files are OK then on SRCP, move the files from the user’s “upload” triage folder to the user’s project (analysis) folder either on the command line or in File Manager.
+7. If the files are OK then on SRCP, copy (not move) the files from the user’s “upload” triage folder to the user’s project data folder either on the command line or in File Manager.
 Notify the user that the files are ready for use.

 8. (If the files are large then delete them from both your own and the user’s triage folder to save space?
 Or delete them from your local computer?
 Assume user has a back up on their local computer?)